-He has a further specialism in respect of legal research, having previously been employed by LexisNexis, to train other legal professionals.
+He has a further specialism in legal research, having been previously employed by LexisNexis to train other legal professionals.

-Benjamin prides himself on his approachable, client-focused style and meticulous preparation.
+Benjamin prides himself on his approachable and client-focused style, as well as meticulous preparation.

 Benjamin has represented both Claimants and Defendants in small claims, fast-track trials, interim applications as well as costs and case management hearings.
 He has further represented Claimants in Criminal Injuries Compensation Appeals.

 Benjamin regularly provides advice and representation across a wide variety of personal injury matters including: